asifsemail/project1/Readme.md

 ---

+## Presentation

+- **Final Presentation - CC Analysis**: both pptx and pdf version can be referred

+---

 ## Limitations

 - **.py file**: The UI demonstration in the Spenderlytics App folder is specific to this project and file.